 Coupled with recent bouts of anxiety and frankly, my own health scares, I wanted to find some things I could do that weren’t super strenuous but could lead to daily mindfulness and fitness.
 This is how I stumbled into yoga, which can be done in a studio or right at your desk.
 Even a few minutes a day can be a lasting impact.
 Keeping calm with level breathing, having great circulation, building up your core strength and much more can all come from a quick daily yoga practice.

 People will often turn to extremes when it comes to exercise – pounding the pavement while running marathons or joining a boot camp for a million burpee drills.
 This can be helpful when looking to change an active lifestyle, but there are gentler ways to get active too.
+From best trampolines to workout on to yoga, the choices are many.
 I find yoga to be perfect for those who like the idea of setting goals for themselves, need something a little lower impact at first and an activity that often adds a community element too.

 Not to mention, there’s a big hang up when it comes to showing up to the gym as a beginner.
 It can be intimidating.
 Yoga studios are laid back, welcoming and have you focus on YOU, not anyone else.
 Joining a group yoga studio, paired with fun outfits and maybe a little low-cost gear all can cultivate confidence and motivation to do your practice on a regular basis.
 Even if you’re worried about a studio, there’s countless resources online for free yoga videos – and all you really need is some quiet space and a mat.